 Talking about the testing of software-embedded products, we cannot totally ignore the fact that testing is just an instrument for a broader verification and validation process.
 We are determined to deliver reliable and safe solutions to the market, and we need to take care of not only the bugs themselves but also the full range of product requirements.
 And there are tons of them, from hardware requirements, power consumption, and response time to the stability and reliability of software components.
 So at the end of the day, we need to ensure that 100% of the critical and major requirements are covered and tested.
 And you’d be surprised by the number of minor defects left to be tested and fixed—or not fixed if the product owner decides it’s not worth it considering the time and effort needed.

-In the past few months, Auriga has published numerous posts on embedded testing, trends, hints, pitfalls, and various related topics on its blog.
+Auriga has published numerous posts on embedded testing, hints, pitfalls, and various related topics on its blog.
 Yes, though technologies are marching ahead quite hastily, automation for embedded testing is lagging behind.
 And, yes, there are numerous completely unbiased reasons for this situation.
 We as a company have been there and done that.
 Development of a toolchain and test suites for hardware that has not been released even as an alpha?
 Check.
 Testing of a hardware platform located somewhere in the remote customer’s location with an eight to ten-hour time gap?
 Done.
 Testing and bug fixing for the OS HAL/BSP/LSP, its drivers, and the kernel itself, including the entire ecosystem with numerous versions, updates, new features, and peripherals to support?
 We’ve been doing it since the mid-90s.